 Various cultures describe smoking medicinal herbs as part of ritual ceremonies.
 In the 5th century BCE, Darius, King of Persia has chronicled smoking herbs, Avicenna, a 10th-century Muslim healer, described smoking medicinal herbs in, "The Canon of Medicine.”

-We hope this guide to smoking lavender and other smokable herbs has been useful to you.
-If you’re looking for a way to quit smoking commercial cigarettes, lavender can be a relaxing, satisfying alternative.
+We hope this guide to smoking lavender cigarettes and other smokable herbs has been useful to you.
+If you're looking for a way to quit smoking commercial cigarettes, we have evidence that smoking lavender, and cigarettes can be a relaxing, satisfying alternative.